Missing (Everything but the Girl song): Impact and legacy

-In 2003, Q Magazine ranked "Missing" at number 177 in their list of the 1001 Best Songs Ever.

-In 2011, Fedde le Grand remixed the song and DJ Ron Slomowicz from About.com listed the song as Song of the Day.
+In 2003, Q Magazine ranked "Missing" at number 177 in their list of the "1001 Best Songs Ever".
+In 2011, Fedde le Grand remixed the song and DJ Ron Slomowicz from About.com listed the track as the "Song of the Day".
 He said "Tracey's mournful voice fit perfectly over Todd's house beats to become a club classic and a pop hit around the world."
-Bill Lamb from the same publication ranked the song at top spot on his Top 10 Best Songs of 1996.
-He later reviewed the remix saying "pumps up the tempo, adds some beats but thankfully stays true to the original."
-Toponehitwonders.com. was very positive stating "'Missing' ... is a tremendous pop song.
+Bill Lamb from the same publication ranked the song at top spot on his "Top 10 Best Songs of 1996".
+He later reviewed the remix, saying "pumps up the tempo, adds some beats but thankfully stays true to the original."
+Toponehitwonders.com was very positive stating "'Missing' ... is a tremendous pop song.
 One of the best of the 1990s.
 In fact, I would place it in the same company as 'You Get What You Give' by New Radicals as a nearly perfect pop song."
 They later complimented the chorus, catchy hook and vocal performance by Thorn.